Anamitra-Pal-Lab/DeNSE/README.md

 ## Usage of Files
 Download all the files provided in this repository and store them in a folder.
 Download the sample data set provided above and keep it in the same folder.
 Run the main file ('Main_DeNSE.py') to train the DNN, and evaluate the state estimation performance.
+Download data #1 (base topology) and place all .csv files in the same folder where your Python files are located.
+Download data #2 (training data for trasnfer learning) and update the directory in Main_DeNSE.py file at line number 205.
+Download data #3 (demonstrating data for trasnfer learning) and update the directory in Main_DeNSE.py file at line number 230.